ABC Radio Perth: 1920s

 The PMGD announced amounts paid to the Class A stations to 30 May 1925.
 Out of a total pool of £113,658 received as broadcasting receiving licence fees, 6WF was allocated only £4,220, compared to 2FC Sydney which received £34,628.
 Operating expenses would be comparable for both stations, but even after adjustment for 6WF only being entitled to fees since about November 1924 (when 5 kW operation commenced), 6WF was receiving about one quarter of that of 2FC.

 In 1929 the radio station was sold to the Australian Broadcasting Company.
-As a result, the radio station moved from the Westralian Farmers buildings to the ESA Bank building on the corner of Hay and Milligan Streets in Perth.
+As a result, the radio station moved from the Westralian Farmers buildings to the ESA Bank building on the corner of Hay and Milligan streets in Perth.
 When the Australian Broadcasting Commission was founded in 1932, 6WF became part of the national network.
 Basil Kirke, from 2BL, was manager under both regimes (July 1929 – May 1936), followed by Con Charlton (May 1936 – August 1947) then Ewart Chapple (September 1947 – December 1953).

 Postmaster-General's Department era

 Uniquely in Australian broadcasting history, 6WF was owned and operated by the Postmaster General's Department from late 1928 to mid 1929.
-Due to the Great Depression, 1928 was a time of major economies in Government expenditure and the PMGD being the largest department bore the brunt, with the majority of its capital budget cancelled.
+Due to the Great Depression, 1928 was a time of major economies in Government expenditure and the PMG being the largest department bore the brunt, with the majority of its capital budget cancelled.
 With no funds to work with PMG Gibson threatened to cancel the licences of the Class A stations who did not improve services and co-ordinate between themselves.
 In March 1928, Thomson announced in an interview with a journalist from the Perth Daily News that Westralian Farmers was ready to relinquish its broadcasting interests.
 It was indicated that negotiations towards a sale to the licensee of 3LO Melbourne was well advanced, though differences of detail remained.
 Mann stated under parliamentary privilege that 6WF could not access the best artists for broadcast as they were controlled by the same interests it was now being compelled to merge with.